jdhitsolutions/MyTasks/docs/about_MyTasks.md

 ### Email Reminder

- If you are running this module on a Windows platform with the PSScheduled jobs module you can create a scheduled PowerShell job to send a daily email message showing tasks that are due in the next 3 days or whatever you choose.
+If you are running this module on Windows PowerShell with the PSScheduled jobs module you can create a scheduled PowerShell job to send a daily email message showing tasks that are due in the next 3 days or whatever you choose.
 The default behavior is to send a text message but you can send an HTML